Bryan De La Cruz Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- Mets pitchers combined to surrender 169 total home runs at a rate of one per game (12th in the league).
+- Mets pitchers combined to allow 169 total home runs at a rate of one per game (12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.